mcmoodoo/mcmoodoo-blog/content/what-is-threat-intelligence.md

 ## 🚨 Introduction

 Back at my previous job—a cybersecurity company that really took security seriously—I got phished at least twice a week.
 Not by real attackers, thankfully, but by our own security team.
-“Urgent invoice,” “CEO needs a favor,” “Click here for your bonus!”...
+“Action Required: Missed Compliance Training,” “Performance Review Document Attached,” “Click here for your bonus!”...
 It became a game of spotting the red flags, but I embraced it.
 Because the threats out there?
 They’re no joke.
 Breaches, ransomware crews, zero-days—you name it.
 It’s nonstop.

 ```mermaid
 sequenceDiagram